Tsunami sand helps scientists evaluate models of the Cascadia earthquake - ExBulletin

 Multiple studies have collected sediment samples to estimate the amount of land subsidence caused by the earthquake in coastal wetlands.
 Modeling studies of the 1700 earthquake rely on these subsidence estimates to predict the extent of fault slip.
 Other studies focus on the extent and thickness of the layers of sand and silt that the tsunami waves swept inland.
 But no study in Cascadia to date has combined mapping the full extent of tsunami sand deposits with a sediment transport model to determine earthquake magnitude.

-La Selle et al. He took 129 core samples from marshes in the Salmon River Estuary along the northern Oregon coast and combined them with 114 existing core records to test how well different models performed for the 1700 Cascadia earthquake.
-Using the Delft3D-FLOW hydrodynamic and sediment transport model, the researchers tested 15 different earthquake models to see how well Each model successfully reproduces the distribution of sediments brought inland by the tsunami.
+Sean Paul La Selle and his colleagues took 129 core samples from marshes in the Salmon River estuary along Oregon's northern coast, and combined them with 114 existing core records to test how well different models of the 1700 Cascadia earthquake performed.

+Scientists, including Sean Paul La Selle (left) and Jason Padgett (right), used the cores to map the inner boundary of sediment from a tsunami off the Oregon coast around the year 1700.
+They then simulated earthquakes and tsunamis that could recreate the sediment.
+Credit: Alan Nelson, USGS

+Using the Delft3D-FLOW hydrodynamic and sediment transport model, the researchers tested 15 different earthquake models to see how well each model reproduced the distribution of sediments brought inland by the tsunami.

 They found that to match the thickness and extent of tsunami deposits found in the quake's core, the quake would likely have caused at least 0.8 meters of subsidence in the Salmon River and about 12 meters of slip in the fault.
 Seven of the earthquake models they tested reproduced these conditions at low tide (when the main Cascadia earthquake occurred).